Bomber (album): Critical reception

+Reviewer Kory Stone of Rolling Stone in a combined retrospective review of Overkill and this album calls it, in a positive light, the "slower, scuzzier sister" of the previous album while also stating that it "Showed that three musicians could play as heavy as any larger-sized band."
+And in another article in which it included 20 of the bands best songs, "Dead Men Tell No Tales" and the title track are two songs that made the list.

 In 2011, Motörhead biographer Joel McIver wrote, "Some think that the effort of writing two killer albums in the space of a year was too much for Motörhead at this early stage, and that Bomber – released on 27 October, seven months after its predecessor – couldn't hope to match up to Overkill".

 A special double CD reissue of the album was released in June 2005 to coincide with Motörhead's 30th anniversary tour.
 The bonus tracks on the second CD, however, have all previously been available.
 In 2005, Bomber was ranked number 397 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.

 Track listing

 Disc one includes the original album without bonus tracks.

 Personnel

 Per the album's liner notes.